M66B/FairEmail/FAQ.md

 **Important**: using your account password [won't be possible anymore from May 30, 2022](https://support.google.com/accounts/answer/6010255).

+If you authorized your Gmail account with the quick setup wizard or manually with an app password, your Gmail account will keep being synchronized after May 30, 2022.

+If you enabled *Less secure apps* in the Google account settings and authorized your Gmail account manually with your normal account password, your Gmail account can't be synchronized from May 30, 2022 anymore.

 How to check:

 * Go to the *Settings* via the navigation menu (left side menu)